+(1) A labour inspector may issue a compliance order to a designated employer if that employer has failed to comply with section 16, 17, 19, 22, 24, 25 or 26 of this Act.

+[subsection (1) substituted by section 14(a) of Act 47 of 2013]

-- (1) A labour inspector may issue a compliance order to a designated employer if that employer has- - (a) refused to give a written undertaking in terms of section 36, when requested to do so; or - (b) failed to comply with a written undertaking given in terms of section 36. - (2) A compliance order issued in terms of subsection (1) must set out- - (a) the name of the employer, and the workplaces to which the order applies; - (b) those provisions of Chapter III of this Act which the employer has not complied with and details of the conduct constituting non-compliance; - (c) any written undertaking given by the employer in terms of section 36 and any failure by the employer to comply with the written undertaking; - (d) any steps that the employer must take and the period within which those steps must be taken; - (e) the maximum fine, if any, that may be imposed on the employer in terms of Schedule 1 for failing to comply with the order; and - (f) any other prescribed information. - (3) A labour inspector who issues a compliance order must serve a copy of that order on the employer named in it. - (4) A designated employer who receives a compliance order served in terms of subsection (3) must display a copy of that order prominently at a place accessible to the affected employees at each workplace named in it. - (5) A designated employer must comply with the compliance order within the time period stated in it, unless the employer objects to that order in terms of section 39. - (6) If a designated employer does not comply with an order within the period stated in it, or does not object to that order in terms of section 39, the Director-General may apply to the Labour Court to make the compliance order an order of the Labour Court.
+- (2) A compliance order issued in terms of subsection (1) must set out- - (a) the name of the employer, and the workplaces to which the order applies; - (b) those provisions of Chapter III of this Act which the employer has not complied with and details of the conduct constituting non-compliance; - (c) any written undertaking given by the employer in terms of section 36 and any failure by the employer to comply with the written undertaking;

+- (d) any steps that the employer must take and the period within which those steps must be taken: - (e) the maximum fine, if any, that may be imposed on the employer in terms of Schedule 1 for failing to comply with the order; and - (f) any other prescribed information. - (3) A copy of the compliance order must be served on the employer named in it.

+[subsection (3) substituted by section 14(b) of Act 47 of 2013]

+- (4) A designated employer who receives a compliance order served in terms of subsection (3) must display a copy of that order prominently at a place accessible to the affected employees at each workplace named in it. - (5) A designated employer must comply with the compliance order within the time period stated in it. [subsection (5) substituted by section 14(c) of Act 47 of 2013] - (6) If a designated employer does not comply with an order within the period stated in it, the Director-General may apply to the Labour Court to make the compliance order an order of the Labour Court. [subsection (6) substituted by section 14(c) of Act 47 of 2013]